-We have audited the accompanying combined financial statements of Delaware Community Foundation, Inc. and Supporting Organization (a nonprofit organization), which comprise the combined statements of financial position as of June 30, 2022 and 2021, and the related combined statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the combined financial statements.
+We have audited the accompanying combined financial statements of Delaware Community Foundation, Inc. and Supporting Organization (a nonprofit organization), which comprise the combined statements of financial position as of June 30, 2023 and 2022, and the related combined statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the combined financial statements.

-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of Delaware Community Foundation, Inc. and Supporting Organization as of June 30, 2022 and 2021, and the changes in net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of Delaware Community Foundation, Inc. and Supporting Organization as of June 30, 2023 and 2022, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.